Raymond James Charitable Endowment Fund

 How to Apply

-To inquire about Grant Initiative applications:
+To enquire about Grant Initiative applications:

 For Donor-Advised Fund Grants: There is no public application process.
 Grants from donor-advised funds are recommended by individual fund holders, not by nonprofit applicants.
 Raymond James Charitable facilitates these donor-directed grants but does not make grant decisions for DAF distributions.